 Olde Yard Village/Inn Cafe (on the main road from the Ferry dock to Mahoe Bay) – Caribbean, International – 284-495-5350 - Moderate

-Formerly the Dip and Sip and more recently the Barracuda Restaurant new management has found the perfect combination of casual and great food.
-Some of the best burgers and pasta combined with dining around a pool make this an especially good lunch time destination.
+Formerly the Dip and Sip and more recently, the Villa the Barracuda Restaurant new management has found the perfect combination of casual and great food.
+Some of the best burgers and pasta combined with dining around a pool make this an especially good lunchtime destination.

 Poor Man’s Bar - The beach at the bottom of the trail to the Baths - Beer and Burgers - Inexpensive

 Poor Mans Bar features cold beers and mixed drinks along with beach fare – hamburgers, hot dogs and sandwiches.
 There is a covered patio and several picnic tables – take in the view of the baths as you have a cold red stripe or Carib.